tomwernerbfn/TrackStudy/README.md

 cd trackstudy
 python trackstudy.py

-# Known Issues
+# Updates

-- Streak resets if you skip any single day, including weekends
+- Timestamps officially added
-- Adding new fields may affect how older entries are read *Currently working on it*
+- Adding new fields may affect how older entries are read..
+*Currently working on it*

 # About